Weeping Tile & Basement Waterproofing Systems in Toronto: How They Work, When You Need One, and the City Disconnect Subsidy

 Why it fails over time: silt and roots clog the perforations.
 Filter fabric (added on modern installs) prevents this; older installs without fabric often clog within 30–50 years.
 Clogged weeping tile means groundwater pressure builds against the foundation and seeps through the wall or slab.

 The fix: interior weeping tile retrofit (trench inside the basement perimeter, install new pipe wrapped in filter fabric, route to a sump pit) plus disconnect from the sanitary sewer.
-The disconnect alone is $3,400 of City subsidy.
+The disconnect severance/capping carries a $400 City subsidy, and the sump pump it routes to carries up to $2,250 more.

 When weeping-tile work is the right scope